mikeybellissimo/LoRA-MPT/README.md

 ## Multi-Gpu Note

 For all of the following commands, substitute deepspeed for python to use with multi-gpu systems.
+Make sure you have deepspeed installed for this (a simple "pip install deepspeed" will normally accomplish this.)

 ## Fine Tuning